marcoslar/marcoslar.com/posts/2023-04-15-multipass.md

 title = "Multipass"
 ---

-I've recently switched over to using [multipass][1] to spin up VMs on my computer.
+I've recently switched to using [multipass][1] to spin up VMs on my computer.
 I found that the combo [Vagrant + VMware][2] was very unstable, at least on Apple M1 (e.g., tear down your home lab and you cannot start it again because of network issues).

 Multipass works flawlessly.
-This thing is rock solid, easy to use and it works fast.
+This thing is rock solid, easy to use and fast.
 The only downside is that it doesn't have a built-in feature for configuring multiple VMs at once through some sort of configuration file or command line arguments.
 But hey, one can certainly script multiple launches in bash, right?
 This is what I'm doing nowadays: